okx/okexchain-docs/building-modules/wasm-module/instruction-manual.md

 ```
 With start.sh, there is no need to configure `exchaincli`

-**Note: the following actions are all done with the local testnet, if you would like to use mainnet/testnet, please modify `--from` flag.**
+**Note: the following actions are all done with the local net, if you would like to use mainnet/testnet, please modify `--from` flag.**
 ### Set up IDE
 We need a decent IDE in order to use Rust for developing smart contracts.
 We strongly recommend using the following development environments; along with the Rust plugin, they provide users with a beginner friendly program language learning environment.